NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Deriving Cryptographic Keys for Security Functions

-From the results summarized in Table~\ref{tab:comparison}, we can conclude that the D-Norm affords significantly higher extraction efficiencies conditioned on the $P_{\rm key}^{\rm fail}<10^{-6}$ constraint. {\it Therefore, in following discussions, we focus on the D-Norm.}
+The results from our investigation are depicted in Fig.~\ref{fig:ExtEff_DvsS}; here, we plot the occurrences of extraction efficiency as a function of $\eta$ from all the combinations of S-Norm parameters ($n$ and $\theta$) and D-Norm parameters( $n$, $\theta$ and $m$).
+We can conclude that the D-Norm always affords significantly higher extraction efficiencies conditioned on the 128-bit $P_{\bf F}^{\rm fail}<10^{-6}$ constraint. {\it Therefore, in the following discussion, we focus on the D-Norm.}

-Given: i) different sizes of memories embedded within various COTS electronics; and ii) ${\rm BER}_{\textrm{f}}$ characteristics of noisy fingerprints from different memory technologies,
+Given: i)~different sizes of memories embedded within various COTS electronics and ii)~${\rm BER}_{\textbf{f}}$ characteristics of noisy fingerprints from different memory technologies:

-\begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] What is the \textit{lowest failure rate} achievable for a 128-bit key from \textit{each} memory technology and manufacturer? \end{mdframed}
+\begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] What is the \textit{lowest key failure rate} $P_{\bf F}^{\rm fail}$ achievable for a 128-bit key ${\bf F}$ from \textit{each} memory technology and manufacturer considered in our study? \end{mdframed}

-This scenario resembles a practical application setting where the available memory is given (determined by the computing platform or micro-controller unit) and the inherent (worst case) ${\rm BER}_{\textrm{f}}$ of raw fingerprints are known (i.e., published measurement studies on memory technologies).
-Thus, to assess the practicability of deriving a robust key by adopting the NoisFre, we test our suite of memory technologies using the following approach: